shereenamin86-stack/Medy-Articles/articles/GLP-1_Side_Effects.md

   </ul>

   <p>
-    These patient reported side effects are generally less common, but raising them with your clinician helps ensure your treatment remains safe and tailored to you.
+    These patient reported side effects are generally less common, but raising them with the Medy Clinical Team helps ensure your treatment remains safe and tailored to you.
   </p>

   <h2 id="reduce-side-effects">How to reduce GLP-1 side effects before they start</h2>

   <ul>
-    <li>Follow a gradual <strong>dose escalation</strong> plan as advised by your clinician.</li>
+    <li>Follow a gradual <strong>dose escalation</strong> plan as advised by Medy Clinical Team.</li>
-    <li>Eat mindfully and avoid large, heavy meals.</li>
+    <li>Eat mindfully and avoid large, heavy meals.
+Do not undereat.</li>
     <li>Stay well hydrated every day.</li>
     <li>Limit alcohol, especially around dose increases.</li>
     <li>Track any side effects so they can be reviewed and managed promptly.</li>